 The Prüm Treaty

 The Prüm Treaty was signed by a number of EU countries in 2005.
-It sought to combat terrorist related threats by allowing reciprocal access to national databases containing DNA profiles, fingerprints and vehicle registration data.
+In 2008 the EU Council of Ministers adopted two Decisions incorporating the key parts of the treaty’s provisions into EU law.
+The treaty sought to combat terrorist related threats by allowing reciprocal access to national databases containing DNA profiles, fingerprints and vehicle registration data.
 It was thanks to Prüm that French and Belgian authorities were able to identify Salah Abdeslam following the Paris attacks in November 2015.
 The UK was not an original signatory and Prüm was not one of the pre-Lisbon Police and Justice measures that the Government indicated it would re-join after exercising the bloc opt-out.
-Nonetheless in 2015, following UK Parliamentary approval, the Government began a pilot to gradually implement Prüm with a view to full connection in 2020.
+Nonetheless, in 2015, following UK Parliamentary approval, the Government began a pilot to gradually implement Prüm with a view to full connection in 2020.
 The pilot has so far proved successful, and the UK obtained 118 DNA matches covering offences such as rape, sexual assault, arson and burglary.
 The fall-back position following Brexit will be for the UK to operate through an Interpol arrangement that is time-consuming, bureaucratic and much less effective than Prüm.
-There is, however, the prospect of negotiating an agreement – Norway and Iceland have done so, and despite both being Schengen members, negotiated their agreements under Article 216 TFEU rather than relying upon the Schengen acquis as the gateway to such agreement.
+There exists for the UK, however, the prospect of negotiating an agreement – Norway and Iceland have done so, and despite both being Schengen members they negotiated their agreements under Article 216 TFEU (which provides the mechanism by which the EU concludes international agreements in order to achieve an EU treaty objective) rather than relying upon the Schengen acquis as the gateway to such agreement.

 The UK faces an uphill battle in order to negotiate cooperation agreements that replicate the efficiency and effectiveness of those currently enjoyed under the EU apparatus.
 The Government’s position is that the UK approaches negotiations from a perspective of strength.
 In Florence the Prime Minister said that the UK’s “outstanding capabilities” included the “largest defence budget in Europe, a far-reaching diplomatic network and world class security, intelligence and law enforcement services.”
 The UK clearly has much to offer.
 But the fact remains that Justice and Home Affairs has been an area jealously guarded by all EU nations, so negotiating policing and justice agreements will be a difficult task.
+This is made more challenging by the good-will lost through the UK having exercised what essentially became a symbolic opt out of pre-Lisbon justice and policing instruments in 2013, under Protocol 36.
 Moreover, the UK is one of the largest users of many EU instruments in this area and so will be in a disproportionately weaker position than many Member States when trying to negotiate the same access.

 This article was originally published in the Archbold Review’s May issue and can be accessed here.